Royal Residence Stiftsgården, Trondheim

 The Stiftsgården mansion is used as the residence of the Royal family of Norway.
 If you do not know about this, you can not pay much attention to the building, it does not look like a luxury Royal palaces.
 Norway was once one of the poorest countries in Europe, and this modesty is understandable.
 Now this Scandinavian country is in first place in the world in terms of living standards, but the Royal family lives very budget-friendly.

-After her death in 1786, the building was inherited by her son, who in 1800 sold the mansion to the state.
-The building housed the Governor's residence, here stopped the Royal family during visits in Trondheim.
-With 1906 the Palace became the official Royal residence.
+The building was built in 1774-1778 for the widow of merchant Stie Schøller Cecilia.
+Cecilia was the daughter of the commander of the forces of Central Norway, known for charity and activities in the development of Trondheim culture.
+After Cecilia's death in 1786, the building was inherited by her son, and in 1800 he sold the mansion to the state for 10,000 rigsdaler.
+The building housed the Governor's residence, where the Royal family stayed during visits to Trondheim.
+In 1906 the Palace became the official Royal residence.

 As historians suggest, the author of the project was Christian Lerche, Cecilia's cousin.
 The mansion has 140 rooms with a total area of 4 thousand square meters.
 The Norwegians claim that this is the largest wooden building in Northern Europe.
 The house is built in the Baroque style with neoclassical elements, the appearance has not changed since the construction.
 The carved decoration of the portal and the figured cast-iron grating of the porch have been preserved.
 Some of the Windows on the floors were replaced in 1860, but you can also find authentic ones with thick and wavy old glass.
 By the way, surprisingly, in the Northern country single frames.

 In 1841, part of the upper floor was damaged by fire, after which the front facade was bricked up dormer windows and the State emblem was installed in their place.